 2. What does chiral mean?

-A chiral molecule, or in this case a chiral crystal is a crystal that lacks an internal plane of symmetry, and thus its mirror image is nonsuperimposable on itself.
-Achiral crystals are symmetric and therefore produce SHG in equal and opposite directions that sum to a net of zero signal.
+A chiral molecule, or in this case a chiral crystal is a crystal that lacks an internal plane of symmetry, and thus its mirror image is nonsuperimposable.
+Achiral crystals are symmetric and therefore produce SHG in equal and opposite directions that sum to a net zero signal.

-3. Will all protein crystals be detectable?
+3. Are all protein crystals detectable?

 Almost all molecules that have a chiral center form a chiral crystal, therefore most proteins will form chiral crystals that are detectable via SONICC.
 Over 99% of the proteins in the PDB have a space group that is detected by SONICC.
 Those crystals with extremely high symmetry classes will generate less SHG.